Super Singer Junior: Airtel Super Singer Junior Season 3

-Season 4
+Airtel Super Singer Junior Season 4

-The fourth season of the Airtel Super Singer Junior show premiered from 31 March 2014.
+Airtel Super Singer Junior 4, the fourth season of the Airtel Super Singer Junior show, premiered on 31 March 2014.
+Ananth Vaidyanathan returned as a voice trainer, and playback singers, K.S.
+Chithra, Mano, and Malgudi Subha returned as judges.
+Makapa Anand, Priyanka Deshpande, and Bhavana Balakrishnan were the hosts for the fourth season.
 Children from the age of 6 years to the age of 14 years participated in the first leg of the auditions from across the state of Tamil Nadu.
 The show promised its winner a townhouse worth 70 lakh rupees from Arun Excello Temple Green Township, and 1 kilogram of gold would be presented to the runner up by NAC Jewellers.
 The show is hosted by Ma Ka Pa Anand and Priyanka Deshpande, and directed by "R.K".

 The show was telecasted on weekdays from 9:00pm, but once the show reached wild card entry rounds, the show was telecast on weekdays from 9:30pm.
 The grand finale on 20 February 2015 took place in Chennai at Thangavelu Engineering College, and was telecast live from 6:00pm onwards.
 Following the results being revealed at the conclusion of the finale, it was also announced that contestant Jessica Judes would donate any prize she won to Ceylon Tamil orphanages, a gesture that has not been made by any other contestant throughout the history of the show.
 At the conclusion of the finale, Spoorthi Santosh Rao won the Airtel Super Singer Junior 4 title and Jessica Judes won her placement as runner up of Airtel Super Singer Junior 4, ahead of the third placed finalist Haripriya, and fourth placed finalists Anushya, Srisha, and Bharath.